Nosskirneh/HelloHue/README.md

 ### Behavior

 This channel detects when a media is playing, paused or stopped on your Plex Clients.
 Then it checks if it's a video, the client name, and the user who owns the stream.
-If it matches your criteria it triggers your lights with the actions you have set up.
+If it matches your criteria it triggers your led strip with the actions you have set up.
-You can also turn your lights on and off inside the channel.

 ### Configuration